department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 **You can can calculate your premium rate by doing the following:**

-Multiply your amount of insurance by the rate for your age and plan type.
-For example, if you're 51 years old and want to buy $10,000.00 worth of insurance, you'll make this calculation to determine your premium payment:
+Multiply the amount of your insurance by the rate for your age and plan type.
+For example, if you're 51 years old and want to buy $10,000.00 worth of insurance, you'll make this calculation to determine your premium payment: <br>

-2.57 (Age 51 rate per $1000.00) x 10 (amount of insurance) = $25.70 / month.
+2.57 (Age 51 rate) x 10 (amount of insurance) = $25.70 / month.

 ### Should I compare these premium rates to other insurance companies?